machinelearnear/amazon-textract-workbench/README.md

 > - Workflow automation: Easily plugs into your existing upstream and downstream applications

 ![Document Understanding Solution Architecture](document-understanding-solution.png)

+Additionally, serverless endpoints are a great way to create microservices that can be easily used within your document processing pipelines.
+From [this blog post](https://www.philschmid.de/sagemaker-serverless-huggingface-distilbert) by Philipp Schmid.

+> Amazon SageMaker Serverless Inference is a new capability in SageMaker that enables you to deploy and scale ML models in a Serverless fashion.
+Serverless endpoints automatically launch compute resources and scale them in and out depending on traffic similar to AWS Lambda.
+Serverless Inference is ideal for workloads which have idle periods between traffic spurts and can tolerate cold starts.
+With a pay-per-use model, Serverless Inference is a cost-effective option if you have an infrequent or unpredictable traffic pattern.

 ## Additional resources